OpenSidewalks/OpenSidewalks-Schema/README.md

 node-referencing fields: `_u_id` and `_v_id`, which mean "this linear feature begins at the Node with `_id` of `_u_id` and ends at the Node with `_id` of `_v_id`.
 Therefore, a network (graph) may be constructed from a set of Nodes and Edges directly from metadata.
+Outside of the graph representation, edges must have a unique (within the dataset) _id field.

 Note that Edges are directional features: the start at one node and end at one node.
 The data they represent is directional as well: their geospatial data